skywalker4ce/startup2024/README.md

   - submitting a new rating scale or new ratings for a scale
 - **DB/Login** - Store users, and rating scale data in database.
 Register and login users.
 Credentials securely stored in database.
 Can't rate or see other's ratings unless authenticated.
 - **WebSocket** - As each user adds new ratings to their scale, their ratings should be updated on other's screens.

+## HTML deliverable

+- [x] **HTML pages**
+    - 5 Total pages created
+      - One for logging in
+      - One for the main page
+      - One for interacting with the scale created
+      - One for the Database
+      - One for the about info
+- [x] **Links** - Each page properly links to the correct page except the about page which links back to the login page.
+                  Most of them link using the submit button forms or the back/logout buttons at the top of each page
+- [x] **Text** - Text is used to describe what certain buttons do and to make the user feel welcome
+- [x] **Images** - Embedded a placeholder image for my Rating scale for right now.
+This might change later
+- [x] **DB/Login** - A whole page linked as a database placeholder.
+Submit boxes will be used to submit data
+- [x] **WebSocket** - Hard to show how this will work, but in reality users will see other's updated rating scales when they update them